• Skip to main content

 Sharing is caring!

-I always wanted to visit Railay Beach in Thailand.
-However, I kept putting it off as I don´t like crowds.
-Instead, I always traveled to see nature, wildlife, and to witness something unique.
+I always wanted to visit the famous Railay Beach in Thailand.
+However, I kept canceling my plans because I simply don´t like crowds.
+Instead, I always travel to see less-visited places and hope to see some wildlife.

 However, I was fascinated by the photos of Railay Beach.
-So, I decided to visit it to find unique things to do on Railay Beach.
+So, I decided to visit it with the aim of avoiding the crowds – and maybe to see something unique.

-And I´m so glad we decided to visit Railay Beach!
-During our stay, we saw things that most tourists don’t: the endangered dusky leaf langur, swam with bioluminescent plankton at night, hiked to a hidden beach for sunset, and witnessed a bat exodus at sunset.
+And I´m so glad we decided to visit it: during our stay, we saw things that most tourists don’t: the endangered dusky leaf langur, swam with bioluminescent plankton at night, hiked to a hidden beach for sunset, and witnessed a bat exodus at sunset.

 • To avoid the crowds, visit the Tonsai Beach, a short hike away from the Railay Beach in Thailand.
 Beautiful sand beach with limestone cliffs.